-In May 2006, a customer alleged that Dixon churned her accounts and made highly unsuitable investments.
-The alleged transgressions taking place between 1999 and 2004.
+- In May 2006, a customer alleged that Charles Albert Dixon churned her accounts and made highly unsuitable investment recommendations.
 This case was settled for $99,900 in damages.

 Oakes & Fosher dedicates its entire legal practice to helping investors across the nation.
-If you, or someone you know, have lost money investing with Charles Albert Dixon Jr., please contact Oakes & Fosher for a free and private consultation.
+If you, or someone you know, have lost money investing with Charles Albert Dixon, please contact Oakes & Fosher for a free and private consultation.
+Oakes & Fosher handles cases on a contingency basis, which means there are no fees charged unless we collect for you.